WPS Office: Early history

-2014-present
+2014–present

 On June 6, 2014, all Kingsoft Office products were renamed WPS Office.

 On December 16, 2014, WPS Office 2014 for Windows, build 9.1.0.4932, was released as a subscription model for a monthly charge of US$3 for some features.
 The free version provided basic features and supported Microsoft Office .doc, .xls, and .ppt file formats.
 Premium paid versions provided full compatibility for Microsoft Office files.
 Officially only the paid 2014 version supported saving files in .docx, .xlsx, and .pptx formats, but, actually, the free version also supported these formats (as had the 2013 free version).

 On June 21, 2016, WPS Office 2016 for Windows became generally available as Freemium software, with no subscription needed for basic features.

-On 28 May 2017 Kingsoft tweeted that the Linux version was at a halt, but denied this a few days later, removed the tweet, and issued a further alpha version.
+On May 28, 2017 Kingsoft tweeted that the Linux version was at a halt, but denied this a few days later, removed the tweet, and issued a further alpha version.
 Kingsoft also tweeted making reference to making WPS Office for Linux open-source towards the end of 2017 to allow the Linux community to step in and continue maintaining it, but later deleted this tweet too.
 Since at least June 2022, the fully functional Linux freeware version "WPS 2021" could simply be downloaded from the WPS website at no cost to the user.

 WPS Office 2019 was released on May 6, 2019.
 It introduced new integration and personalized features as well as full support for the PDF format.

-On July 22, 2021, WPS Office arrived on Huawei's new HarmonyOS platform on smartphones and tablets with Multi-terminal document service capabilities as a .hap app.
+On July 22, 2021, WPS Office arrived on Huawei's new HarmonyOS platform on smartphones and tablets with Multi-terminal document service capabilities as a native APP format.
 HarmonyOS version comes with large-screen presentation, small-screen prompts, text highlighting to focus on key information, full-screen video playback without professional settings, small-screen graffiti, large-screen presentation, picture zoom information at a glance, atomic service on-the-go.
-Also HarmonyOS version of WPS Office connects the personal version and multi-screen collaboration to improve productivity.
+Also the HarmonyOS version of WPS Office connects the personal version and multi-screen collaboration to improve productivity.

+On March 15, 2024, Huawei announced that the WPS Office has completed the HarmonyOS native app core features development for HarmonyOS NEXT system which will launch in fall 2024.
+It was reported that consumers would soon be able to use a new version of the Office app with smoother and safer services across many devices with continuity with smart screen office functionalities.

 Editions

-WPS Office has versions for multiple operating systems.
-It has editions for: